Spring Garden Revival

 Professional Plant Selection, Installation & Replacement Standards for Sustainable Gardens

-Plant selection in Dighton should match site conditions: sun exposure (6+ hours for full sun), soil pH (5.5-6.5), and drainage.
-Choose MA natives like New England aster, black-eyed Susan, bee balm, and purple coneflower for resilience and pollinator support.
-Plant at the correct depth, using a 50% native soil/50% compost mix, and avoid the "bathtub effect" in clay soils.
-Space perennials 12-18 inches apart for air circulation.
-Spring (late April-May) and early fall (September-early October) are optimal planting times, allowing 6-8 weeks before frost for root establishment.
-Use nursery-grown, disease-free plants (typically #1 or #2 containers) and mulch immediately (2-4 inches, 2-3 inch clearance from stems).
-Establishment care includes deep watering 2-3 times weekly for the first month.
+Plant selection in Dighton should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and consider soil drainage and pH.
+Choose species hardy to Zone 5b-7a (-15 to -20°F cold, 85°F+ heat), prioritizing MA natives like New England aster, black-eyed Susan, bee balm, and coneflower.
+Install plants at the correct depth, using a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, with 2-3 inch clearance from stems).
+Spring (late April-May) and early fall (September-early October) are optimal planting times, avoiding heat waves and saturated soils.
+Use nursery-grown, disease-free stock (#1 or #2 containers for perennials), and provide establishment care with deep watering 2-3 times weekly for the first month.

 Stormwater Management & Pollinator Protection in Compliance with Dighton's Environmental Initiatives

-Dighton’s compliance with MassDEP Stormwater Standards and the Clean Water Act requires preventing fertilizer and pesticide runoff.
-Use slow-release fertilizers based on soil tests and avoid application before heavy rain.
-Incorporate organic matter to improve infiltration and reduce runoff by 20-30%.
-Mulch (2-4 inches) prevents erosion.
-Rain gardens can be integrated into flower beds for stormwater management.
-Support pollinators by planting MA natives and leaving perennial stalks through winter.
-Coordinate with municipal pollinator initiatives and organizations like MA Audubon.
-These practices also contribute to carbon sequestration, air quality improvement, and urban heat island mitigation.
+Dighton’s stormwater management aligns with MassDEP Stormwater Standards and the Clean Water Act, requiring best management practices to prevent fertilizer and pesticide runoff.
+Apply fertilizers based on soil test results, use slow-release products, and avoid application before heavy rain.
+Incorporate organic matter to improve infiltration and mulch beds with 2-4 inches to reduce erosion.
+Native plantings support pollinators and wildlife, with perennial stalks left through winter for beneficial insects.
+These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Dighton’s sustainability and biodiversity goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs